zlintian/SBayesR_Prediction/README.md

 If the data set are all samples with certain disease, we would like to have a benchmark data set to compare with.
 It's ideal that the control data set could come from a random selection of population.

+You can use the Rmd file in this repository for convenience.
+It's almost the same thing in this README file.